Best Things to Do in Marrakech, Morocco: Medina Walks, Food Tours, Hammams, Gardens, Desert Nights, Day Trips & Not-to-Miss Experiences

 Marrakech-to-Fes: 3 Days-Tour-via-Merzouga-Desert-&-Camel-Trek

-Book this if: you are traveling from Marrakech to Fes and want the desert to become part of the route, not a separate side trip.
+Book this if: you are traveling from Marrakech to Fes and want the desert, camel trekking, Merzouga, and Morocco’s changing landscapes to become part of the journey.

 Quick Marrakech Packing Notes for Tours & Day Trips